mrtwinkler/mnstrjs/README.md

-toggleExpandElement(element)|object|Toggle the things above. isElementExpanded(element)|object|Returns the current expand state of an element. exportRestoreState()||Retrieve an object which you can pass to `restoreState()` to restore the list state. restoreState(state)|object|Pass the object from `exportRestoreState()` to restore the list state.
+toggleExpandElement(element)|object|Toggle the things above. isElementExpanded(element)|object|Returns the current expand state of an element. exportRestoreState()||Retrieve an object which you can pass to `restoreState()` to restore the list state. restoreState(state, parentNode)|object, HTMLElement (optional)|Pass the object from `exportRestoreState()` to restore the list state.
 Make sure that you passed the correct data in `getData`.
 Also set `renderOnInitialize` to false when restoring. destroy()||Not implemented yet.
 But it should be, right?

 # Callbacks